Great boost for sport as British Racing School regarded as Outstanding

 Most recently they have run a very successful programme for the Prince’s Trust to bring nine 16‐25 year olds from East Anglia together for a week’s taster programme in horseracing at the BRS.

 Multiple initiatives work across the industry to increase awareness of racing as a career path, and to encourage young people to choose courses at racing schools such as the BRS in order to take their first step and to receive the best quality training and support.
-Initiatives include Careers in Racing, Racing to School, Take the Reinsdbyfvxbtyrbwbufcrdxc and more.
+Initiatives include Careers in Racing, Racing to School, Take the Reins and more.

 Visit the British Racing School’s website for further detail on their courses.